-- The Discharge Upgrade Manual from the Connecticut Veterans Legal Center (PDF) can be found at ctveteranslegal.org/wp-content/uploads/2012/12/Connecticut-Veterans-Legal-Center-Discharge-Upgrade-Manual-November-20111.pdf
+- The Discharge Upgrade Manual from the Connecticut Veterans Legal Center can be found at ctveteranslegal.org/wp-content/uploads/2012/12/Connecticut-Veterans-Legal-Center-Discharge-Upgrade-Manual-November-20111.pdf

-- The Discharge Upgrading Manual (PDF).
+- The Discharge Upgrading Manual.
 This Manual, while not updated since 1990, has useful information on a number of discharge upgrade issues.
 Regulation-based arguments and discussion should be checked against current regulations.
 Find it at ctveteranslegal.org/wp-content/uploads/2012/12/MilitaryDischargeUpgrading_lr.pdf

-- Information about ordering military records, and the form used to order most records, Standard Form 180, are available from the National Personnel Records Center, at archives.gov/veterans/military-service-records/standard-form-180.html
+- Information about ordering military records, and the form used to order most records, Standard Form 180, can be found at https://www.archives.gov/veterans/military-service-records/standard-form-180.html

-- The application form for the Boards for Correction of Military/Naval Records, DD form 149 (PDF), can be found at http://www.dtic.mil/whs/directives/infomgt/forms/eforms/dd0149.pdf
+- The application form for the Boards for Correction of Military/Naval Records, DD form 149 (NOTE: this is a fillable PDF form that you may not be able to open it in a browser, but can download to open with a PDF reader app*), at www.esd.whs.mil/Portals/54/Documents/DD/forms/dd/dd0149.pdf

 - The forms mentioned above can also be obtained from VA regional offices.